-- The Centre for Nanoscience and Nanotechnology in University of Agricultural Sciences, Raichur has been well equipped with State-of-Art sophisticated equipment for synthesis, mechanical and structural characterization and synthesis of new nano encapsulated material.
-The Centre for Nanoscience and Nanotechnology has developed into a full-fledged centre for studies relating to nano particles and also as a referral centre. - 2.
-The very concepts of functional foods, nutraceuticals and food supplements are new in India and are yet to establish commercially even in urban areas in the country.
-With a vast majority of the population in the region living in rural and semi-urban areas, the focus of the research could have been more apt had it been concentrated on improving the food quality of common foods consumed in the area. - Storage pests are a big menace in most of the pulse crops grown in the area.
+- The very concepts of functional foods, neutraceuticals and food supplements are new in India and are yet to establish commercially even in urban areas in the country.
+With a vast majority of the population in the region living in rural and semiurban areas, the focus of the research could have been more apt had it been concentrated on improving the food quality of common foods consumed in the area. - 2.
+Storage pests are a big menace in most of the pulse crops grown in the area.
 Work on use of nanoparticles for control storage pests is the need of the hour.
-There is need to focus on this aspect as the region is the major pulse growing region in the State. - 4.
+There is need to focus on this aspect as the region is the major pulse growing region in the State. - 3.
 Final analysis and toxicity work with selected the insecticides for control of storage pests and study the storage losses including Malathion Nano malathion, Fenvalerate Nano Fenvalerate, Emamectin benzoate Nano Emamectin benzoate, Thiodicarb Nano Thiodicarb, Sweet flag Nano Sweet flag and Neem seed kernel powder Nano Neem seed kernel powder is under progress.
-This should be completed quickly and its commercial application should be taken up. - 5.
-Studies undertaken for designing a Nano-adsorbent filter system for dairy plant effluent treatment undertaken by the University has met with success.
-This should pave way for use of the technology in treatment and reuse of waste water in urban areas. - 6.
-Water filtration system for removal of fluoride and arsenic (Domestic model 15 L capacity) has been developed which has arsenic removal efficiency of 87 % and Fluoride removal efficiency of 92 %.
+This should be completed quickly and its commercial application should be taken up. - 4.
+Studies undertaken for designing a Nano adsorbent filter system for dairy plant effluent treatment undertaken by the University has met with success.
+This should pave way for use of the technology in treatment and reuse of waste water in urban areas. - Water filtration system for removal of fluoride and arsenic (Domestic model 15 L capacity) has been developed which has arsenic removal efficiency of 87 % and Fluoride removal efficiency of 92 %.
 The Cost of the model is Rs.
 1000.00.
 Commercial production of the filters should be taken up in PPP model.